Tag: app bugs

 How Do You Avoid Unrealistic Expectations?

 Unrealistic expectations can often be avoided through collaboration and communication of the product owner with the software development team.
-Together, they set expectations for the software that meet the needs of the product owner and end user within their time frame and budget.
+Together, the product owner and the app developer set expectations for the software that meet the needs of the product owner and end user within any time frame and budget constraints that may exist.
 This collaboration is not a one-time occurrence, either.
-As the project develops, we recommend that the innovator regularly checks on the status of their project.
+As the project develops, we recommend that the innovator regularly checks with the app developer on the status of their project.
 In that manner, their expectations can be continuously reviewed and modified, as needed, to make certain that their needs continue to be met.

 #3.
 Wanting the Project to be “Perfect” Prior to Launch